mstksg/inCode/copy/entries/monad-plus-3.md

 ### The future

-From here, you might want to look into the [Alternative][] typeclass/design pattern.
-Alternative also deals with the concept of success/failure, but instead of dealing with "this, then that" like MonadPlus, it deals with "this, or that" --- a choice.
-Whereas MonadPlus deals with successes and failures in series/one after the other, Alternative deals with successes and failures in parallel, side-by-side.
-This "parallel choice" operator is `<|>`.
-Given two Maybe's, `<|>` picks the first succesful (`Just`) one as "the" success it wants to show.
-Given two Lists, `<|>` "splits" our journey into two forks and returns all succesful forks.
-I might write something more in-depth about this in the future, but it is good to know now that thinking about "chaining" successes/failures (as a Monad) is not the only useful thing you can do with succeses/failures.
-Alternative/`<|>` has nothing to do with monads at all, because it doesn't involve chaining --- but it's still just as useful!
+Where to go from here?
+You might want to take a look at the [Alternative][] typeclass/design pattern, which also deals with the concept of success/failure
+--- just not with their consecutive chaining, like MonadPlus.
+It deals with their parallel choices, actually, as the name implies.
+This functionality is redundantly implemented in MonadPlus in current Haskell, and the parallel-choice operator `<|>` for Alternative is `mplus` for MonadPlus.
+I might write something on the matter some day.
+It will help you gain the perspective which much of the early Haskell implementors apparently lacked: not everything is a monad!

 [Alternative]: http://hackage.haskell.org/package/base/docs/Control-Applicative.html